About Coal scrip

 (1) Currency – U.S. currency had become more plentiful.
 (2) Miners – Miners wanted to be able to also shop in non-company stores.
 (3) Credit – Other forms of credit became more readily available.
 (4) Transportation – Mines were more accessible by car.
 (5) Vending – The one cent of scrip was often the same size as the U.S. dime and was being used in vending machines.
 (6) Law – In the 1950’s many states began to outlaw the use of scrip as a method to pay wages.
 In 1967, it was outlawed by the U.S. Congress.

 What is it worth today?
 Like any numismatic, the value of a coin is based on the number produced, its condition and historical value, and its availability.
 The Edkins Catalogue of United States Coal Company Scrip includes an Edkins rarity rating to help.
 There are two volumes available from the National Scrip Collectors Association, Volume I contains all states except West Virginia, and Volume II contains only West Virginia.
 No dollar values are listed in the latest editions, but a rarity rating from R1 to R10 is assigned to the tokens, with R1 being the most common and R10 being the rarest.
+Please note this does not always correlate exactly with the price or value of a specific token, this is determined by the marketplace and it is not uncommon to see a lower R rated token sell for more than a higher rated token.
+Sometimes the marketplace does not agree with a rarity rating, or a specific token may be hard to find available for purchase.
 The catalogues also list details such as size diameters, shapes, etc.

 Where can you buy Scrip?
 Example sources include – eBay, Etsy, online stores like the JBvalu eShop, and the NSCA (National Scrip Collectors Association, www.nationalscripcollectorsassociation.org) newsletter and semi-annual meetings, one of which is in West Virginia.
 Coal scrip tokens are extremely collectible as it is estimated that as many as 10,000 varieties exist, many still available at an affordable price.